sandeepmj/create-pypi-package/README.md

 - Users don't need to import `time` or `random` - these are handled inside your package
 - Both functions will work immediately after pip install with no additional setup

----

-## Congratulations! 🎉

-Your package is now available worldwide via pip!